 Sustainable Investing

 In accordance with the Illinois Sustainable Investing Act (30 ILCS 238/), investment staff will strive to prudently integrate environmental impact, social impact and governance factors across the investment program, including investment decision-making, investment analysis, portfolio construction, due diligence and investment ownership.
-Factors to be considered may include, but are not limited to: (1) corporate governance and leadership factors; (2) environmental factors; (3) social capital factors; (4) human capital factors; and (5) business model and innovation factors.
+Factors to be considered may include but are not limited to: (1) corporate governance and leadership factors; (2) environmental factors; (3) social capital factors; (4) human capital factors; and (5) business model and innovation factors.

 Bank Deposit Collateral Guidelines

 In accordance with 30 ILCS 105/6d (2), whenever funds are deposited with a bank or savings and loan association and the amount of the deposit exceeds the amount of federal deposit insurance coverage, the system requires that bonds or pledged securities be held as collateral.
-Only the types of securities which the State Treasurer may, in his discretion, accept under Section 11 of the Deposit of State Moneys Act may be accepted as pledged securities.
+Only the types of securities which the State Treasurer may, in his/her discretion, accept under Section 11 of the Deposit of State Moneys Act may be accepted as pledged securities.
 The market value of the bond or pledged securities shall at all times be equal to or greater than the uninsured portion of the deposit.

 Derivative Securities